webdatavisualdev/abine-test/README.md

 ![Component to Replicate](https://github.com/berge-business/code_assessment-react_card_component_mui/blob/master/assets/component.png?raw=true)

-This is a live component on our Pirvacy Center Dashboard.
-Once final code is pushed, it will be compared to our production component for grading.
+This is a live component on our Privacy Center Dashboard.

 ### Subtasks